pelepelin/js-json-streaming-demo/README.md

 limited.
 For comparison,
 if `JSON.serialize()` is excluded, the speed is about 12 MB/s, while plain `readFileSync` + `JSON.parse` give me about 42 MB/s.
-At the same time, Java Jackson library appears to be capable of parsing around 200 MB/s speed on a single thread on the same file.
+At the same time, Java Jackson library appears to be capable of parsing at around 200 MB/s speed on a single thread on the same file.

 ## Limiting and cancellation